skip to content

 Every year, Weber State hosts the Families Alive Conference, where you can network and join workshops to learn ways to enhance the lives of families.

-You will develop a respect for diversity, and the ability to create environments that enhance the lives and healthy development of children, adults and families over the lifespan.
+You will develop the ability to create environments that enhance the lives and healthy development of children, adults and families over the lifespan.

 As a Weber State family studies graduate, you can become a personal coordinator or family caseworker.
 You’ll also be qualified to work in: